Bryce Canyon Photography Workshop – Winter Wonderland January 24-26 & February 7-9, 2022

 - A complete itinerary will be emailed upon registration.

 - 6am – Meet at viewpoint.
-Hike about 2 miles.
+Hike about 2 miles, depending on group fitness level.
 Sunrise among hoodoos.

 - 9:00 AM – Return to hotel, group breakfast